 Trans fats should be avoided since they can trigger or worsen inflammation and are very bad for your cardiovascular health.
 Trans fats come in most processed foods such as cookies, crackers, doughnuts, and fast food.
 On labels, they are referred to as “partially hydrogenated vegetable oils.”

 More than just a health trend, there are good reasons to avoid gluten.
 Chief among them is the connection between celiac disease and rheumatoid arthritis.
 A recent study published in the Oxford Journal of Rheumatology states that 41 percent of those suffering from rheumatoid arthritis improve on gluten-free diets.

 Refined Carbs & White Sugar

-Simple carbs and refined sugar have earned themselves a bad name over the last few years, and for good reason.
+Simple carbs and refined sugar have earned themselves a bad name over the last few years and for good reason.
 These are nutrient-free toxins that the body has very little use for.
-They exacerbate inflammation, and the food products that contain they tend to come with other of enders like trans fats.
+They exacerbate inflammation and the food products that contain them tend to come with other enders like trans fats.

 Processed & Fried Foods

 Fried foods are overcooked and have had all or most of their nutrients destroyed.
 They also contain many known carcinogens.
 Many foods that come fried also contain a number of heavily processed ingredients.
 All of these will cause inflammation by triggering the body’s defense mechanisms, which will set of an arthritic flare-up.